 The Attachment Manager in Windows 10/8/7 is a service that gets activated whenever you receive an e-mail message with an attachment and from unsafe files that you might save from the Internet.
 In this post, we will see how to configure High risk, Medium risk, Low-risk files.
 Microsoft Outlook Express, Microsoft Windows Messenger, and Microsoft Internet Explorer use the Attachment Manager to handle e-mail attachments and Internet downloads.

 The Attachment Manager protects you against unsafe attachments and downloads by identifying the file type and the respective security settings.
 If it identifies an attachment that might be unsafe, it prevents you from opening the file, or it warns you before you open the file.

 It uses the IAttachmentExecute application programming interface (API) to find the file type, to find the file association.
-When one of these applications saves a downloaded file on a disk formatted with NTFS, then it updates the meta data for the file with the zone it was downloaded from.
-The meta data is saved as an Alternate Data Stream (ADS).
-If you wish to unblock a downloaded file, you can do so by right clicking it, seecting Properties and clicking on Unblock.
+When one of these applications saves a downloaded file on a disk formatted with NTFS, then it updates the metadata for the file with the zone it was downloaded from.
+The metadata is saved as an Alternate Data Stream (ADS).
+If you wish to unblock a downloaded file, you can do so by right-clicking it, selecting Properties and clicking on Unblock.

 - The type of program that you are using.

 - The file type that you are downloading or trying to open